Mathématique: Chapter 5

 “For a linguist you’re unusually inarticulate.”

-“Well, for a mathematician you’re annoyingly sesquipedalian.”
+“For a mathematician you’re annoyingly sesquipedalian.”

 Rush smiled faintly.